home-assistant/home-assistant.io/source/_components/watson_tts.markdown

 ---

 The `watson_tts` text-to-speech platform that works with [IBM Watson Cloud](https://www.ibm.com/watson/services/text-to-speech/) to create the spoken output.
-Polly is a paid service via IBM Cloud but there is a decent [free tier](https://www.ibm.com/cloud/watson-text-to-speech/pricing) which offers 10000 free characters every month.
+Watson is a paid service via IBM Cloud but there is a decent [free tier](https://www.ibm.com/cloud/watson-text-to-speech/pricing) which offers 10000 free characters every month.

 ## {% linkable_title Setup %}